yuzhoumo/lambda-dark/README.md

 ---

-### Have you ever opened up the course website at night and got blinded by the light theme?
-Then this extension is for you!
+### Have you ever opened the CS61A website at night and got blinded by the light theme?

 CS61A Dark Mode is a browser extension available for both Firefox and Chromium based browsers for toggling a dark mode on the UC Berkeley's intro computer science course website: https://cs61a.org.
 It can be turned on/off by clicking on the extension icon.